yash04747/docs/docs/core-fields/button-set.md

 :::

 ## Default Argument
-The value of the default option will depend on whether or not the `multi` argument is set to true.
+The value of the default option will depend on whether the `multi` argument is set to true.
 By default, the `multi` argument is set to false.
 In this case, the `default` argument accepts a string or int value representing the key value from the `options` argument to set as selected.
 When `multi` is set to true, the `default` argument accepts an array of values representing the key of the option from `options` to set as selected.